Wondering which one is right for you?

 However as of this writing you only get about 2 weeks of free classes with the Peloton treadmill.
-But you’ll get a full year of iFit coach with the Nordictrack X32i – so that’s quite a savings.
+But you can get 1 full year of iFit coach with the Nordictrack X32i – so that’s quite a savings difference.

 This is where you see a huge difference between these two machines.

 The Peloton treadmill gives you up to 15% incline – which is pretty standard for most home treadmills.
 It’s a great way to add some high-intensity intervals into your training.

 However the Nordictrack X32i is an incline trainer – which means it’s a treadmill – but with a monster incline.

 So you get from 0 – 40% incline on this model, which is incredible.

 Well, you can burn up to 5 times more calories on the X32i incline trainer than on a standard treadmill.
 So you can get more done in less time on this treadmill – which is great if you only have a limited time to workout.